-The exemptions listed public authorities, mentioned in this sectionArticle II.28, §1, shall also apply without prejudice the applicable provisions of laws, decrees or ordinances when assessing a request for public access, to the application of the otherextent that these exemptions laid down by law, federate lawprohibit or ordinance and which are related limit public access to administrative documents on grounds that fall under the exercise of the powerscompetence of the federal government or other communities or regions.
+The public authorities, mentioned in Article II.28, §1, shall also apply the applicable provisions of laws, decrees or ordinances when assessing a request for public access, to the extent that these exemptions prohibit or limit public access to administrative documents on grounds that fall under the competence of the federal government or other communities or regions.

-The exemptions as referred to in this section by virtue of Flemish Parliament Acts also apply to the public authorities of other Communities and Regions and at the federal level to the extent that these exemptions prohibit or limit public access to administrative documents on grounds that fall under the competence of the Flemish Community or Region.
+The exemptions as referred to by virtue of Flemish Parliament Acts also apply to the public authorities of other Communities and Regions and at the federal level to the extent that these exemptions prohibit or limit public access to administrative documents on grounds that fall under the competence of the Flemish Community or Region.